green-fox-academy/auware-cs-training/days/Day-2.md

 - What are static members?
 - What is a namespace and why are we using them?
-- What is a partial class?
+- What are generic methods?
+- What are the most useful generic collections?

 ### Inheritance